-Do you know the difficulty of recruiting talents, the resources that this represents, the extreme frustration felt when these young talents leave the company after a few years despite the investment of hundreds of thousands of francs made on it ?
+Do you know the difficulty of recruiting talent, the resources that this represents, the extreme frustration felt when these young talents leave the company after a few years, despite the investment of hundreds of thousands of francs made in it?
 This article might interest you.

-Finding and retaining young talent is a real challenge.
-Staff retention, especially of young talents, has become extremely important, especially when you consider the cost in money and time of a recruitment, integration and retention process.
+Finding and retaining young talents is a real challenge.
+Retaining staff, especially young talents, has become extremely important, especially when you consider the costs of staff turnover and the cost, in money and time, of the recruitment process.

 In fact, according to a recent report written by Intelligence Group , the recruitment process takes, on average, 62 days per hire.
-As for costs, according to the data Adecco Group , companies spend an average of $ 25,500 on recruiting, $ 37,500 on integration costs (trainings, systems and HR time) and $ 44,700 on indirect retention costs for one employee.
+As for costs, according to Adecco Group , companies would spend an average of $ 25,500 on recruiting, $ 37,500 on integration costs (trainings, systems and HR time) and $ 44,700 on indirect employee retention costs.

 If we also consider that, according to Swiss Federal Statistical Office , one out of five people quit their job in a year, we quickly understand how problematic the situation is.

 However, is this new generation really that lazy?
 Are today’s young adults really so disconnected from the professional world?